intelligentplant/codeless-hackathon-resource/resources/oga-dataset-explained.md

 ![Log in Industrial App Store Connector](https://intelligentplant.com/datasheets/powerplatform/resources/ias-pp-start-connector-log-in.gif)

-### Select Datasource

-From the Navigator, select *OGA North Sea Production*

 ### Enter Query Parameters

-The query parameters will depend on what data you wish to explore.
+From the Navigator, select *OGA North Sea Production* and enter the parameters for your your query.

 For example, if we want to obtain daily readings of oil, gas and water produced by Well 1 for 1989, we’d enter the following parameters into the Industrial App Store Connect for Power BI.